 - Eyewashes are located in every teaching laboratory.
 Take the time to locate the nearest eyewash before the laboratory begins.
 In case of any chemical in the EYES, wash with water at the eye wash station for at least 15 minutes.
 ASK FOR HELP.
 DAMAGE TO EYES TAKES PLACE IN SECONDS!
 The eye wash may also be used if you get any chemicals in your mouth or nose.

-- The showers are located just above the eyewash.
+- A safety shower is located in every laboratory.
+Take the time to locate the nearest safety shower before the laboratory begins.
 If you should spill corrosive material over a large region of your clothing or body, USE THE SHOWER!
 The showers may also be used if your clothing catches on fire.
 HOWEVER, DO NOT pull the shower valve unless the shower is needed.
 When turned on, the shower will remain on until the handle is pushed back.
 Anyone turning on a shower as a joke will be expelled from the course.

-- The fire alarms are at either end of the hall, by each stairwell.
+- The fire alarms in the hall, by each stairwell.
 Please make sure that you can locate these before entering the lab.
 In case of a fire on your bench, leave the vicinity, alert your TA and let the TA extinguish the fire.
 If your clothing catches fire, stop, drop and roll to smother the flames or use the shower to extinguish the flames.

 - Fume Hoods: There are several experiments that will require you to work in the fume hoods.
 The hoods cannot protect you from noxious chemicals unless you use them properly.
-Be sure the exhaust fan timers are turned on and that the hood flow sensors indicate that the hood is functioning properly.
+Be sure the exhaust fan is on.
+Some hoods have timers must be turned on.
+Make sure that the hood flow sensors indicate that the hood is functioning properly.
 Never unplug the hood flow sensor, if it is in an alarm state the hood is not functioning properly.
 Also, for proper ventilation, the sash (the front door that slides either vertically or horizontally) must be pulled down or placed past the red arrow on the sticker on the front.
 If you are unsure of these arrows or lines, ask your TA to show you how to properly use the hoods.
 Environmental Health and Safety (EH&S) also has an information page about indoor air quality.

 - WASTE CONTAINERS: There are many hazardous wastes generated in the teaching laboratories.
 ABSOLUTELY NO WASTE CHEMICALS, FILTER PAPERS, OR GLASS ARE TO BE PUT IN WASTE BASKETS OR POURED DOWN THE DRAIN.
 Broken and waste glassware must be placed in glass disposal boxes.
 There will be waste containers out for every type of waste generated from your experiments, or a manifest list for you to enter the identity and quantity of waste each time you use the container.
 Chemical waste must only be disposed of in the container designated for that waste, since chemical incompatibility can result in explosion and fire.
 If you are not sure where to dispose of your waste, ask your TA to help you.
 If a waste container is full, tell your TA so she or he can get you another one.
 Clean or soapy rinse water should be poured down the drain.
 Do not unnecessarily increase the volume of chemical waste by dilution.

-A MSDS is a set of data prepared by the manufacturer of a chemical that gives important physical, chemical, health, and safety information for users of all chemicals.
-A MSDS must be sent the first time anyone purchases a chemical from a particular firm.
-Subsequent purchases from the same firm do not need a MSDS unless changes have been made.
+A SDS is a set of data prepared by the manufacturer of a chemical that gives important physical, chemical, health, and safety information for users of all chemicals.
+A SDS must be sent the first time anyone purchases a chemical from a particular firm.
+Subsequent purchases from the same firm do not need a SDS unless changes have been made.
 Federal OSHA (Occupational Safety and Health Administration) regulations require that employers make these available to any employees in the work-place.
-MSDSs are available in the Chemistry Stockrooms and at the EH&S offices (327-5040).
-Many MSDSs are also available on the internet.
+SDSs are available in the Chemistry Stockrooms and at the EH&S offices (327-5040).
+Many SDSs are also available on the internet.
 These may be accessed through the UNR Environmental Health and Safety web site.

-You are required by the University of Nevada Safety Program to know the following about MSDSs.
+You are required by the University of Nevada Safety Program to know the following about SDSs.

-- There is a specific list of information that must be on a MSDS, but OSHA does not specify the format.
-Therefore, MSDSs from different manufacturers may look very different.
-There are also MSDS available from various industrial safety firms.
-For pure materials the available MSDS does not have to be from the company that makes the actual chemical that is in use.
+- There is a specific list of information that must be on a SDS, but OSHA does not specify the format.
+Therefore, SDSs from different manufacturers may look very different.
+There are also SDS available from various industrial safety firms.
+For pure materials the available SDS does not have to be from the company that makes the actual chemical that is in use.

-- No one outside of the company preparing the MSDS is required to check it for accuracy.
-MSDSs have been known to contain erroneous, incomplete, or outdated information.
-MSDSs from different sources may contain conflicting information.
-Companies obviously make an effort to have MSDSs as accurate as possible, but always will include a statement such as:
+- No one outside of the company preparing the SDS is required to check it for accuracy.
+SDSs have been known to contain erroneous, incomplete, or outdated information.
+SDSs from different sources may contain conflicting information.
+Companies obviously make an effort to have SDSs as accurate as possible, but always will include a statement such as:

 "THE ABOVE INFORMATION IS BELIEVED TO BE CORRECT BUT DOES NOT PURPORT TO BE ALL INCLUSIVE AND SHALL ONLY BE USED AS A GUIDE.
 THE COMPANY SHALL NOT BE HELD LIABLE FOR ANY DAMAGE RESULTING FROM HANDLING OR FROM CONTACT WITH THE ABOVE PRODUCT."

-- These minimum topics or types of information must be covered in the MSDS:
+- These minimum topics or types of information must be covered in the SDS: